chantakan/bibtex2text-converter/README.md

 # Project Setup

 This project provides a development environment using Next.js and Rust.
-Next.js is located in the project root directory, and Rust is in the `bibliography-parser/` directory.
+Next.js is located in the project root directory, and Rust is in the `bibliography-parser/` directory to use as a wasm.

 ## Setting Up the Development Environment